emdash/irpn/doc/experience.md

-If you install this way, you can also use pack for dependency management in your idris projects, which is important because Idris has a relatively small standard library, which is missing things you might expect -- like hashtables.
+If you install this way, you can also use pack for dependency management in your idris projects, which is important because Idris has a relatively small standard library that is missing things you might expect -- like hashtables.

 # Bugs, Gotchas, and Advice

-What follows is a list of issues, nits, and thinks I struggled with, in no particular order.
+What follows is a list of things I struggled with, in no particular order.

 In general, I think it's fair to say that Idris 2 is not production-ready.
 However, it is *usable*.

 ## Minor nits

+- In the emacs mode, I have to type-check twice the first time I load a file.
+  - the first time, it complains it can't find the file.
+  - just hit it again, and it works after that.
 - I manage to wedge my editor session somewhat regularly.
-If things start acting weird, try restarting your editor before you do anything drastic with your code.
+  - If things start acting weird, try restarting your editor before you do anything drastic with your code.
 - It's possible to write code that type-checks, but can't be executed.
   - So run your code often!
 - It's possible to define types that you cannot implement.
   - either because it's impossible, or because you're not smart enough
   - write your types in parallel with some representative uses, to spot this early.
-- in the emacs mode, I have to type-check twice the first time I load a file.
-  - the first time, it can't seem to find the file.
 - Compiler error messages can be inscrutable and misleading.
   - If an error doesn't make sense, it might be a compiler issue.
   - Often the error message will highlight the wrong portion of the source code